 Deadlines

-The annual PREP application is due on the second Friday of March.
+The annual PREP application is due on the Last Friday of February.

 Selection criteria

 Applications will be reviewed by a panel consisting of staff and faculty.
 Selected candidates will be invited for an interview with staff and current scholars.
-Applicants will be evaluated based on a holistic review process of their applications, research interest, education/career goals, and aspirations.
+Applicants will be evaluated based on a holistic review process of their applications, research interests, education/career goals, and aspirations.

 How to apply